 Use Third-Party Tools to Connect to Athena Tables

-Amazon Athena is an interactive query service that allows you to analyze data in the Tetra Data Lake using standard SQL.
+Amazon Athena is an interactive query service that allows you to analyze data in the Tetra Data Lake or Data Lakehouse using standard SQL.
 To transform and run SQL queries on your Tetra Data using third-party tools, you must first connect the tool to Amazon Athena by downloading, installing, and configuring a Java Database Connectivity (JDBC) or Open Database Connectivity (ODBC) driver.

 For more information, see Connect to Amazon Athena with ODBC and JDBC drivers in the AWS Documentation.